-Whenever you struggle with a little cold, a major flu, or a life-changing illness, you remember pretty quickly just how important the immune system is to your overall wellness.
-Learn how to improve your immune system with exercise.
+When we’re hit with the cold, the flu, or a life-changing illness, we’re reminded pretty quickly just how important the immune system is to our overall wellness.
+Unfortunately, there’s no single magic pill that will transform your immune system into a superhero.
+You can learn how to improve your immune system with exercise though!

 1. Exercise gets the immune system in gear.